If you are not able to choose between Jameson Distillery and Guinness Storehouse, you aren’t alone.

 Guinness Storehouse is the most popular tourist attraction in Dublin, Ireland, and ever since it opened in 2000 has welcomed 20 million visitors.

-And in 2019 alone, Guinness Storehouse received 1.7 Million visitors, a quarter of whom were from the United States.
+And in 2019 alone, Guinness Storehouse received 1.7 Million visitors, a quarter of whom was from the United States.